東京大学医学部・大学院医学系研究科

 Meet Our Students

-Masumi Shinohara, Graduate student in PhD program
+Masumi Shinohara, a Graduate student in the PhD program

-Haruno Suzuki, Graduate student in PhD program
+Haruno Suzuki, a Graduate student in the PhD program

-Jinyan Wu, Graduate student in PhD program
+Jinyan Wu, a Graduate student in the PhD program

 I am from China and came to Japan after graduating from university because I was interested in nursing care for the elderly in Japan.
 After coming to Japan, I worked as a nurse for three years in a chronic care ward and two years in an acute care ward.
 During my clinical experience with many dementia patients, I was interested in dementia care.
 In particular, I felt challenged by nurses’ unkind treatment of dementia patients, which caused BPSD in hospitalized dementia patients.
 So, I entered graduate school to visualize excellent dementia nursing practice and deliver quality care to dementia patients.
 I am living a fulfilling daily student life in a warm classroom with the kind support of my professors, seniors, and classmates.

-Ryosuke Yamada, Graduate student in PhD program
+Ryousuke Yamada, a Graduate student in the PhD program

-Toshiko Fushimi, Graduate student in Master’s program
+Toshiko Fushimi, a Graduate student in the Master’s program

 I worked at a university hospital for about 10 years and then entered graduate school after gaining experience in home-visiting nursing.
 I’m interested in home terminal care, particularly for non-cancer patients, which I found difficult in my clinical practice.
-I am struggling to balance spending with my baby and studying, but I’m taking advantage of the leave of absence and long-term study programs.
+I struggle to balance spending with my baby and studying, but I’m taking advantage of the leave of absence and long-term study programs.
 In addition, many professors and students are raising children in this community, and I feel that this is a good environment where I can consult with them and receive support to learn.

-Sarina Enami, Graduate student in Master’s program
+Sarina Enami, a Graduate student in the Master’s program